Hi! I’m Katie, The Food Flirt.

 After years of flirting between different majors in college, I ended up with a degree in Economics and another in Latin American Studies…only to decide second semester senior year that what I really wanted to pursue was my love for food and my desire to help people.
 I LOVE food.
 Cooking and eating are two of my favorite past times, but what I really like about food is that because it is our fuel, a necessity for all humans, it unites us.
 We’re all eaters.
 To me food is fun because we don’t all eat the same things and we all ritualize food differently.

 This can make it tricky, though, because our food preferences and customs don’t always align with what is healthiest.
-Furthermore, there isn’t one universally perfect diet, and Jim Bob’s lifestyle needs in New York City are going differ Sally Lu’s in China.
+Furthermore, there isn’t one universally perfect diet, and Jim Bob’s lifestyle needs in New York City are going differ from Sally Lu’s on the farm.
 Between our food system that wasn’t designed with health as its first priority and the media providing mixed messages, eating well can be confusing and intimidating.

 Seeing people struggle with food—maybe because they don’t know how to cook, or because they don’t have access to food, maybe they lack basic nutrition knowledge, or perhaps they have a particular lifestyle or health concern that they haven’t been able to healthfully navigate—is upsetting for me.
 So, after undergrad I headed to Cleveland for my masters in public health nutrition and dietetic internship at Case Western Reserve University.
-A newly minted registered dietitian (RD), I am excited for this blog to be a space to share my love for food and offer tips for having a healthy, practical relationship with food.
+Now I’m in Houston getting my PhD in Kinesiology and researching how we can better address pediatric obesity.
+As a registered dietitian and scientist-in-training, I am excited for this blog to be a space to share my love for food and offer evidence-based tips for having a healthy, practical relationship with food.

 My Food Philosophy